Wesley1808/ServerCore/README.md

 # ServerCore

-A fabric mod that aims to optimize the minecraft server.\
+A fabric mod that aims to optimize the minecraft server.

-\
-This includes:
+#### This includes:

-- Several patches & optimizations to improve performance and reduce lagspikes, which *shouldn't* make any noticeable changes during gameplay.
+- Several patches & optimizations to improve performance and reduce lagspikes, which shouldn't make any noticeable changes during gameplay.

 - Several configurable features that can heavily reduce lag, but have a slight impact on gameplay depending on the configuration.

-Note:
+### Warning
-- Some of the above patches & optimizations use algorithms that might make that 0.01% difference from vanilla to boost performance.
+>Some of the above optimizations use algorithms that may alter vanilla mechanics in the slightest.\
-- If any of these changes are easily noticeable ingame, it is considered a bug.
+>These patches should all have an on/off switch in the config.
+If one does not, feel free to report it.

 ## Features

-**Entity Activation Range**
+#### Entity Activation Range

-+ A very configurable and optional feature that allows you to drastically cut down on the amount of entities that have to be processed on the server.
+A very configurable and optional feature that allows you to drastically cut down on the amount of entities that have to be processed on the server.\
-- This is a port based off of Spigot's and PaperMC's implementation, with extra features.
+This is a port based off of Spigot's and PaperMC's implementation, with extra features.

+___

-**Per player spawns - (1.17, part of vanilla in 1.18)**
+#### Per player spawns - (1.17, part of vanilla in 1.18)

-+ A feature that makes mob spawns work per-player, rather than globally.
+A feature that makes mob spawns work per-player, rather than globally.\
-- This prevents the situation where one player hoards the entire mobcap, and nobody else gets to see any hostile mobs.
+This prevents the situation where one player hoards the entire mobcap, and nobody else gets to see any hostile mobs.

-**Chunk ticking distance**
+___

+#### Chunk ticking distance

-+ A setting that allows you to reduce the distance at which chunks can tick (mob spawns & random ticks).
+A setting that allows you to reduce the distance at which chunks can tick (mob spawns & random ticks).\
-- This allows for higher viewdistances at lower costs.
+This allows for higher viewdistances at lower costs.

-**Dynamic performance checks**
+___

+#### Dynamic performance checks

-+ Allows the server to automatically adjust the current settings depending on the MSPT and config.
+Allows the server to automatically adjust the current settings depending on the MSPT and config.\
-- These include: Chunk-tick distance, View distance, Simulation distance (1.18) & mobcaps.
+These include: Chunk-tick distance, View distance, Simulation distance (1.18) & mobcaps.

-**Villager lobotomization**
+___

+#### Villager lobotomization

-+ Allows the server to cut down on villager lag from large trading halls, by slowing down the tick rate of villagers stuck in 1x1 spaces.
+Allows the server to cut down on villager lag from large trading halls, by slowing down the tick rate of villagers stuck in 1x1 spaces.
+\
+\
 **- And more!**
+## Known Incompatibilities

+**Carpet:** `/carpet lagFreeSpawning` - 1.17.1 only

 ## Commands & Configuration

-**Commands:**
+### Commands

 - /servercore - Allows for modifying settings & configs ingame.

 - /mobcaps - Displays current mobcaps, supports both per-player and global.

 - /sc status - Gives information about the current settings.

-**Config:**
-\
+___
+### Config
 Most features are disabled by default and can be found in the config.\
-The config file can be found at `<server_dir>/config/servercore.toml`
+The config file can be found at `/config/servercore.toml`
 ```toml
 # Lets you enable / disable certain features and modify them.
 [features]